 To prove that you have completed the 50-hour requirement, you will need to submit

 Form Affidavit as to Applicant’s Compliance with the Pro Bono Requirements, including Certification by Supervisor (“Pro Bono Affidavit”) for each pro bono activity.
-It is recommended that Affidavits be completed immediately after the qualifying pro bono work is done, as tracking down supervisors or required information months or years after the pro bono work has been completed will be very difficult.
+It is recommended that Affidavits be completed soon after the qualifying pro bono work is done, as tracking down supervisors or required information months or years after the pro bono work has been completed can be very difficult.

-Students seeking to be admitted to the New York bar will need to submit Form Affidavit as to Applicant’s Law-related Employment and/or Solo Practice (“Law-Related Employment Affidavit”).
+Students seeking to be admitted to the New York bar will need to submit Form Affirmation as to Applicant’s Law-related Employment and/or Solo Practice (“Law-Related Employment Affirmation”).

-The Law-Related Employment Affidavit is completed and notarized by the person signing on behalf of the Clinic or SPO – not the student.
-Upon completion, the students should receive the original Affidavit and submit it with the Application for Admission.
+The Law-Related Employment Affirmation is completed by the person signing on behalf of the Clinic or SPO – not the student.
+Upon completion, the students should receive the original Affirmation and submit it with the Application for Admission.

-One exception: If a student is submitting a pro bono affidavit for SPO/Clinic work, the student does not also need a Law-Related Employment Affidavit from that SPO/Clinic.
+One exception: If a student is submitting a pro bono affidavit for SPO/Clinic work, the student does not also need a Law-Related Employment Affirmation for that same work.

 For official information please visit the New York Pro Bono Bar Admission Requirement.